Cais/opus-primus/readme.txt

 == Screenshots ==

 == Basic FAQ ==
+Q: How do the breadcrumb trails work?
+There are two different breadcrumb trails used in Opus Primus.
+One type is used on posts and shows the page hierarchy from the highest level to the lowest.
+The second trail is used on single views of posts and shows the first category and Post-Format of the post, both linked to their respective archive.

 Q: Where are the menu locations, and how are they used?
 There are three menu locations defined in Opus Primus.
 * The Primary Menu, located at the top of the page above the main content area.